1. Email the Booking Agent

 2. Become Host Trained

 Make sure to get Host Trained, which is necessary to run any event on campus.
 Simply email stuact@wes stating that you would like to be Host Trained, and someone from student activities will provide you with more information.
-It can take some time to receive a response, so we suggest you request to be Host Trained sooner rather than later.
+It can take some time to receive a response, so we suggest you request to be Host Trained sooner rather than later, BUT you can do everything else on this page before you get host trained.

 3. Secure a Venue